ScanuNicco/RagTab/README.md

 - I wanted a new-tab page that could use my To-Do list

 # Why isn't the to-do list fully open-source?
 If I didn't keep my PHP private, my friends would immediately find a way to break it.
 The to do list widget can be pointed at a different webpage or disabled completely in config.js if you don't like it.
+If you do choose to use the To-Do list, please keep in mind that it is in beta and therefore contains its fair share of bugs.

 # Can I use my own background images?
-I will probably make that configurable in the future.
+Yes!
+All you need to do is modify backgrounds.js to include the URLs of the images you want to add.
+RagTab **cannot** access your computer's filesystem, so please put your images in the extension directory or store them online.
+Also keep in mind that storing your images online will cause RagTab to display a blank white background when your computer is offline.

 # I want Google instead of DuckDuckGo!
 The search engine can be configured by setting SEARCH_ENGINE in config.js.
 0 is DuckDuckGo, 1 is Google, 2 is Wikipedia